amarula/dyndesign/README.rst

-If a decorator name is passed in the ``invoke_all`` argument of ``mergeclasses``, then multiple decorator instances with the same name from different extension classes may be used in pipeline:
+If a decorator name is passed in the ``invoke_all`` argument of ``mergeclasses``, then multiple decorator instances with the same name from different extension classes may be used in chain:

 .. code:: python